DanaGordas/JS-algorithms-and-data-structures/README.md

-# JS-algorithms-and-data-structures
+# JAVASCRIPT ALGORITHMS AND DATA STRUCTURES

+This is a sandbox repository where I upload code and exercises IN:

+1. Problem Solving Patterns
+2. Recursion
+3. Searching Algorithms
+4. Sorting Algorithms
-JS Algorithms and Data Structures
+5. Data Structures